-Altium NEXUS, in conjunction with an Altium managed content server, offers the ability to update components in an existing board design to use managed components that reside in an Altium managed content server.
+Altium NEXUS, in conjunction with your managed content server, offers the ability to update components in an existing board design to use managed components that reside in that managed content server.
 The local ‘unmanaged’ components can be individually updated to server-hosted managed component Items, or batch updated using automated Parameter matching through the Altium NEXUS Item Manager.

-Using a highly configurable Rule system to target suitable Component Item Revisions in the server, the Altium NEXUS Item Manager provides a fast and effective way to convert the current PCB project to one that uses fully Managed Components from a centralized Altium managed content server.
+Using a highly configurable rule system to target suitable Component Item Revisions in the server, the Item Manager dialog provides a fast and effective way to convert the current PCB project to one that uses fully Managed Components.

 The Item Manager provides two key abilities in relation to components and sheets of re-usable schematic circuitry in a board design project: